 The Safest Way to Store Your Above-Ground Pool for the Winter—Fast

-If you ask an above-ground pool owner what they love the most about theirs, chances are they’ll mention one particular word: flexibility.
-And this time of year, that’s a great trait to have.
-The fact of the matter is that the world is constantly changing around us—and one of the most noticeable changes, for better or worse, is the weather.
-Eventually, that first brisk morning comes and the realization that summer is ending sinks in like a high-leap cannonball.
-And although flexibility when it comes to your pool is a major strength, it can often lead to a little extra step at the beginning and end of pool season: storing your pool and/or your pool’s equipment for the winter.
+If you ask an above-ground pool owner what they love most about their pool, chances are they'll mention one word: flexibility.
+And this time of year, that's a real advantage.
+The world is constantly changing around us—and one of the most noticeable changes is the weather.
+Eventually, that first brisk morning arrives, and the realization that summer is ending sinks in like a high-leap cannonball.

 You Weren't Planning on Leaving That Gear Up, Were You?